mctechnologiesventures/cordova-plugin-health/README.md

 * HealthConnect is made standard on (Google versions of) Android [from version 14 (API level 34)](https://developer.android.com/health-and-fitness/guides/health-connect/develop/get-started#step-1).
 On older versions of Android, the user has to install the Health Connect app from the Play Store.
 Be aware that the Health Connect app is only compatible with Android 9 (API level 28) or higher see [this](https://developer.android.com/health-and-fitness/guides/health-connect/develop/get-started#step-2).
 * Health Connect SDK used here (v 1.1.0-alpha10) needs to target Android 15 (API level 35) and the minimum SDK level should be 26.
 Also Gradle and Android Gradle Plugin (AGP) should be recent, versions 8.7 for Gradle and 8.6.0 for the Android Plugin work.
-As the lateste version of cordova Android usually use older versions, it is necessary to configure those more updated versions in to the config.xml of your cordova app project.
+As the latest version of cordova Android usually use older versions, it is necessary to configure those more updated versions in to the config.xml of your cordova app project.
 For example:
 ```xml
 <platform name="android">
   ...